messageformat/messageformat/packages/cli/README.md

 Set of characters by which the file path is split into output object keys. [default: `._/` or `._\` depending on platform]

-### `--disable-plural-key-checks`

-By default, messageformat throws an error when a statement uses a non-numerical key that will never be matched as a pluralization category for the current locale.
-Use this argument to disable the validation and allow unused plural keys. [default: `false`]

 ### `--eslint-disable`

 Add an `/* eslint-disable */` comment as the first line of the output, to silence [ESLint](https://eslint.org/) warnings. [default: `false`]